Ruturajn/Dotfiles/README.md

 - *The `picom.conf` file here, is to be used with the original picom.
 Since I am using [Jonaburg's Fork of picom](https://github.com/jonaburg/picom)
   I use the default config provided in that repo, so I have not included it here.
 If you want to use jonaburg-picom just use the default config there, since I am using just that, no changes.*
+- If you don't see the `wifi` widget show up, change line `364` in [qtile/config.py](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/config.py) to your network interface.
 - *To use the [bright_control](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/bright_control) script, the user will need to be a part of the
   `video` group.
 This can be done by : `$ sudo usermod -aG video $USER`.*
-- *All of the aforementioned things stand for setting up this rice on Ubuntu as well.*
+- *All of the aforementioned things stand for setting up this rice on Ubuntu as well(See [Ubuntu-Setup-Script/README.md](https://github.com/Ruturajn/Dotfiles/tree/main/Ubuntu-Setup-Script)).*

 If you are using the [Arch_Setup_Install.sh](https://github.com/Ruturajn/Dotfiles/blob/main/Arch-Setup-Scripts/Arch_Setup_Install.sh) or the
 [Ubuntu_Setup_Install.sh](https://github.com/Ruturajn/Dotfiles/blob/main/Ubuntu-Setup-Script/Ubuntu_Setup_Install.sh) script, all of